Descriptive Statistics > Quadratic Mean / Root Mean Square

 What is the Quadratic Mean / Root Mean Square?

 Sometimes the quadratic mean is referred to as being “the same as” the standard deviation.
-Standard deviation is actually equal to the quadratic deviations from the mean of the data set.
+This isn’t strictly true: standard deviation is actually equal to the quadratic deviations from the mean of the data set.
 For example, quadratic mean is used in the physical sciences as a synonym for standard deviation when referencing the “square root of the mean squared deviation of a signal from a given baseline or fit”(Wolfram).

 The quadratic mean is also called the root mean square because it is the square root of the mean of the squares of the numbers in the set.